Traumatic Brain Injury (TBI): Causes, Symptoms, and Treatment

 - Cognitive deficits: Individuals with TBI may experience difficulty with memory, attention, problem-solving, and decision-making.

-- Motor deficits: TBI can cause weakness, paralysis, and difficulty with balance and coordination.
+- Motor deficits: TBI can cause weakness, paralysis attack, and difficulty with balance and coordination.

 - Emotional and behavioral changes: TBI can cause irritability, depression, anxiety, and other changes in mood and behavior.